Otto Truchsess von Waldburg: Career

-On 10 May 1543, the skilled and ambitious man backed by Emperor Charles V was elected Prince-Bishop of Augsburg; in 1544 he was appointed Cardinal of the titulus of Santa Balbina by Pope Paul III for settling the dispute with the Emperor upon the concessions he had made to several Lutheran princes of the Schmalkaldic League at the Fourth Diet of Speyer.
+On 10 May 1543, the skilled and ambitious man backed by Emperor Charles V was elected Prince-Bishop of Augsburg; on 19 December 1544 he was appointed Cardinal of the titulus of Santa Balbina by Pope Paul III for settling the dispute with the Emperor upon the concessions he had made to several Lutheran princes of the Schmalkaldic League at the Fourth Diet of Speyer.
 Otto however urged on a military expedition against the revolting nobles, which the Emperor prepared by forging an alliance with the (Lutheran) Duke Maurice of Saxony, when the Protestants in 1546 sparked the Schmalkaldic War by a preventive strike against the town of Füssen, a possession of the Augsburg bishop.

-He remained a loyal supporter of victorious Emperor Charles V, though he was dissatisfied with the terms of the Augsburg Interim and especially had further on to deal with the unruly population of the Imperial City of Augsburg.
-The conditions in his diocese were dreadful: the clergy were ignorant and depraved, and Protestantism was widespread.
-He sought to mend matters and to revitalize Catholicism through education, diocesan synods, visitations, edicts and improved religious instruction..
-At his residence, he founded the University of Dillingen under Pedro de Soto, now a lyceum, and the ecclesiastical seminary at Dillingen (1549–55).
+Though a loyal supporter of victorious Emperor Charles V, he was dissatisfied with the terms of the Augsburg Interim.
+His opposition to the religious peace made him unpopular with Protestants.

+He found the population of the Imperial City of Augsburg unruly, and Protestantism widespread.
+Through education, diocesan synods, visitations, edicts and improved religious instruction, he sought to educate the local clergy and spread Catholicism.
+At his residence, he founded the University of Dillingen under Pedro de Soto, now a lyceum, and the ecclesiastical seminary at Dillingen (1549–1555).
 In 1564 he transferred the management of these institutions to the Jesuits.

-In 1549–50 and again in 1555 he took part in the papal elections at Rome.
-The situation of the bishopric worsened in 1552, when it was devastated by the troops of the former ally Maurice, meanwhile Saxon Elector.
+In 1549–1550 and again in 1555, he took part in the papal elections at Rome.
+The situation of the bishopric worsened in 1552 when it was devastated by the troops of the former ally Maurice, meanwhile Saxon Elector.
 The emperor's younger brother King Ferdinand I, now in charge and prepared to compromise, concluded the Peace of Passau with Maurice, which led to the 1555 Peace of Augsburg with the Lutheran princes.
 Otto's advice was no longer in demand and with the abdication of Charles V the next year, his powerful position finally was lost.
 He once more went to Rome in 1559 and was there made the head of the Inquisition and, in 1562, Cardinal-Bishop of Albano.
 In 1567 he held a diocesan synod at Dillingen.

 From 1568 he lived full-time at Rome, where he died.
-He was a moral, religious man, with great force of character, to whom half measures and shiftiness were foreign.
-He incurred the hatred of the Protestants for his protest against the Religious Peace of Augsburg.

 Cultural references

-A fictional version of him is seen in the third series of Showtime's Emmy Award–winning show The Tudors.
+A fictional version of him is seen in the third series of Showtime's Emmy Award – winning show The Tudors.
 He is played by Swedish actor Max von Sydow.